untwisted/untwisted/BOOK.md

 ~~~

 It means that the sequence of events will be processed.

-When a given handle is called it will process the event arguments and eventually it may occur an exception inside the handle.
-The event loop can't stop due to that exception being raised because it is advantageous under some perspectives
-to keep the reactor processing other events.
-There will exist situations that it will not be advantageous to keep
-the reactor processing a given list of handles for a given event, in that case there are specific exceptions
-that can be raised to change the flow of the events it means avoiding some events to occur or having more
-events to occur.
-So, in untwisted, the flow of the events can be controlled with a set of specific exceptions.

 It is necessary to introduce some notation to simplify the exposition of ideas and facts.